 Nuts & Seeds

-Nuts and seeds are power foods that host omega-3 fatty acids, vitamins A, B and E, monounsaturated fats, minerals and antioxidants.
-Alpert recommends them, saying that their nutritional density hydrates skin, promotes its elasticity, helps regenerate cells and protects against pollutants and free radicals.
-If weight loss is at top of mind, however, be mindful of serving sizes — most are high in calories and easy to overeat.
+Nuts and seeds are power foods that host omega-3 fatty acids, vitamins A, B, and E, monounsaturated fats, minerals, and antioxidants.
+“Foods full of vitamin E … such as nuts help retain moisture and strengthen the skin barrier,” Rhonda Q. Klein, MD/MPH tells us.
+Alpert also recommends nuts and seeds because of their nutritional density, ability to hydrate the skin, promotes its elasticity, helps regenerate cells, and protects against pollutants and free radicals.
+If weight loss is your priority, be mindful of serving sizes, as nuts made our 30 Healthy Foods You Better Eat in Moderation.

 Water-Rich, Low-Sugar Fruits

-Fruits are a great way to hydrate and protect your skin, because they’re full of water.
+Fruits are a great way to hydrate and protect your skin because they’re full of water.
 In fact, eating your water is just as effective — or more so — than drinking water, given the extra nutrient boost you get with fruit.
-“Most fruits contain high levels of vitamins A and C and powerful antioxidants that replenishes nutrients in skin, promote collagen production and help keep your skin supple and firm,” says Alpert.
-While all fruits are a positive addition to most people’s diets, when possible opt for low-sugar options like berries (raspberries, cranberries, blueberries, blackberries, strawberries) and kiwis versus high-sugar ones likes figs, cherries, mangoes and grapes.
+“Most fruits contain high levels of vitamins A and C, and powerful antioxidants that replenish nutrients in the skin, promote collagen production and help keep your skin supple and firm,” says Alpert.
+While all fruits are a positive addition to most people’s diets, opt for low-sugar options like berries (raspberries, cranberries, blueberries, blackberries, strawberries) and kiwis versus high-sugar ones such as figs, cherries, mangos, and grapes.

 Eggs are high in protein, promote cell regeneration and supply sulfur and lutein, which hydrates skin and elasticity.
 Eggs are also low in fat.
-Studies have found that, omitting the healthy fats found in foods like nuts and avocados, high-fat diets increase the chances for developing wrinkles.
+Studies have found that omitting the healthy fats found in foods like nuts and avocados, high-fat diets increase the chances of developing wrinkles.